 Other Educational Options

 The ABAI maintains a list of programs that mirror the behavior analysis coursework requirements.
-Most of these programs, called Verified Course Sequences (VCS), are delivered as graduate certificates, and many of them can be completed online for added convenience and flexibility.
+Most of these programs, called Verified Course Sequences (VCS), are delivered as graduate certificates, and many can be completed online.
+Note: As of January 2026, the ABAI is discontinuing the VCS system.
+All candidates for BCBA® certification will need to provide proof to the BACB through a course-by-course review.

 Education Requirements for Assistant Applied Behavior Analysts (AABA)